eNMS-automation/eNMS/README.md

 ## Object creation

 Nodes and links can be created in two ways:
-- one by one by specifying all properties manually, in the "Object creation" page.
+- one by one by specifying all properties manually, in the _Object creation_ page.
 - by importing an Excel file with one sheet per type of object.
 Examples of such Excel files are available in the **_/project folder_**.
-Once your objects have been created, you can go to the "Overview" page.
+Once your objects have been created, you can go to the _Overview_ page.
 All objects are displayed in a sortable and searchable table.

 ![Object creation](https://github.com/afourmy/eNMS/blob/master/readme/object_creation.gif)